TheGazette/DevDocs/basket/overview.md

 [Home](../home.md)

 # Placing an order: overview

-Via the Gazette APIs, it is possible to place notices and arrange for the payment of their publication.
+Via The Gazette API, it is possible to place notices and arrange for the payment of their publication.

+For assistance, including access to a Staging API environment for testing and development, please contact TSO customer service.

 ## Prerequisites

-### Register an account
+### Create an account
-These end points are only available to authenticated Users, user needs  to [register](../authentication/registration.html) and [sign-in](../authentication/sign-in.html).
+These end points are only available to authenticated Users, user needs  to [create an account](../authentication/registration.html) and [sign-in](../authentication/sign-in.html).

 ### User associated with a credit account